tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

 main = print $ map fibs [1..10]
 ```

-I’ve included the type signature for main although it’s not absolutely necessary (the compiler can usually infer the type of such functions automatically, as it did for our fibs function definition above), but it is good practice to define types for all top-level functions (functions that are not nested inside other functions) and also the IO type is interesting, and will be discussed at length later.
-The main function takes no inputs (no need for -> with something on the left) and it returns something in the IO monad.
-Without getting into it too much, yet, monads are special functions that can also wrap some other value.
-In this case, the main function just does output, so there is no wrapped value and hence the () (called unit) indicates this.
+I’ve included the type signature for main although it’s not absolutely necessary (the compiler can usually infer the type of such functions automatically, as it did for our fibs function definition above), but it is good practice to define types for all top-level functions (functions that are not nested inside other functions) and also the `IO` type is interesting, and will be discussed at length later.
+The main function takes no inputs (no need for `->` with something on the left) and it returns something in the `IO` monad.
+Without getting into it too much, yet, monads are special types that can also wrap some other value.
+In this case, the main function just does output, so there is no wrapped value and hence the `()` (called unit) indicates this.
 You can think of it as being similar to the void type in C, Java or TypeScript.

 What this tells us is that the main function produces an IO side effect.
 This mechanism is what allows Haskell to be a pure functional programming language while still allowing you to get useful stuff done.
 Side effects can happen, but when they do occur they must be neatly bundled up and declared to the type system, in this case through the IO monad.
 For functions without side-effects, we have strong, compiler checked guarantees that this is indeed so (that they are pure).

 By the way, once you are in the IO monad, you can’t easily get rid of it.
 Any function that calls a function that returns an IO monad, must have IO as its return type.
 Thus, effectful code is possible, but the type system ensures we are aware of it and can limit its taint.
 The general strategy is to use pure functions wherever possible, and push the effectful code as high in your call hierarchy as possible.
 Pure functions are much more easily reusable in different contexts.

-The print function is equivalent to the PureScript log $ show.
+The `print` function is equivalent to the PureScript `log $ show`.
 Haskell also defines show for many types in the Prelude, but print in this case invokes it for us.
 The other difference here is that square brackets operators are defined in the prelude for linked lists.
-In PureScript they were used for Arrays - which (in PureScript) don’t have the range operator (..) defined so I avoided them.
+In PureScript they were used for Arrays - which (in PureScript) don’t have the range operator (`..`) defined so I avoided them.

 Another thing to note about Haskell at this stage is that its evaluation is lazy by default.
 Laziness is of course possible in other languages (as we have seen in JavaScript), and there are many lazy data-structures defined and available for PureScript (and most other functional languages).